-- · A school wide reward system for those students who; - ♦ have shown good behaviour. - ♦ have demonstrated the school beliefs. - a way to provide feedback on how your child is developing in the areas of school expectations as well as personal and social development. - a great record of values for future employment.
+Personal Best is a school wide reward system for those students who:

+- · have shown good behaviour.

+- have demonstrated the school values.

+- a way to provide feedback on how your child is developing in the areas of school expectations as well as personal and social development.